Money Management

 But behind these headlines lies a subtler shift.
 As interest rates rise or stay high, every amortized loan — mortgages, auto loans, business equipment financing — becomes more front-loaded with interest.
 Lenders don’t need to change your principal to make your loan more expensive; the math does it for them.

 A standard 30-year mortgage at 3% has a completely different amortization profile than the same mortgage at 7%.
 Early payments under the higher rate put far more dollars toward interest, meaning borrowers build home equity far more slowly.
 The same applies to car loans and commercial borrowing, where fixed payments disguise the internal cost structure.
+The Consumer Financial Protection Bureau (CFPB) has repeatedly flagged this phenomenon as one of the most misunderstood aspects of consumer lending.

 This isn’t just a mathematical quirk.
 It’s one of the clearest ways high rates rewrite the budgets of everyday Americans — and it’s happening right now.